10 May 2019

 - Professional growth.

-The self-assessments are then reviewed by the British University in Dubai (BUiD), or any authorized national university, which then provides further training according to the assessment results.
+The self-assessments are then reviewed by the British University in Dubai (BUiD), or any authorised national university, which then provides further training according to the assessment results.
 Once the TELS UAE exam has been successfully completed, teachers would be able to earn the UAE Competent Teacher Status License, which would allow them to teach in any school in the UAE.

 A first pilot training of the TELS project was conducted in Dubai with the association of the Business University in Dubai (BUiD) as a trial run; where more than 200 teachers from 15 schools were assessed according to the new standards.

-The introduction of a standardized qualification system has allowed universities and online institutions globally to develop and offer courses specifically molded according to the requirements set up by TELS.
+The introduction of a standardised qualification system has allowed universities and online institutions globally to develop and offer courses specifically moulded according to the requirements set up by TELS.
 Some of the courses offered focus on the cultural values and norms of UAE, and its history, along with educator training programs such as the PTLLS, DTLLS and the CTLLS.
 Special training for vocational teaching and special education courses have also seen an influx.
 The incentives offered to TELS qualified teachers include an increased tax-free salary, better fringe benefits (including residence) and a higher year-end bonus; and have resulted in an increased traffic of educators, both native and expatriate, hoping to earn the TELS UAE qualification before it becomes mandatory in the year 2021.